Alaskan Malamute

 Common inquiries about the breed

-Are Alaskan Malamutes good with children?
+Are Alaskan Malamutes good for apartment living?

 Do they shed a lot?